cartoonist/pystream-protobuf/README.md

 stream.close()
 ```

-And here is a sample code for writing multiple protobuf objects into a file:
+And here is a sample code for writing multiple protobuf objects into a file
+(here a GAM file):

 ```python
 with Stream.open("test.gam", "wb") as stream: